haitham2009/haitham2009.github.io/_pages/about.md

 - I serve on the Technical Program Committee of the [ACM S³ Workshop 2025](https://s3.witechlab.com/#), co-located with ACM MobiCom 2025.
 I am a member of the [EURASIP Academy](https://academy.eurasip.org/academy-members) from 2024 to present.

+## 🤝 I am open to collaborate
+Feel free to connect!